 Represented in terms of digraphs, or directed graphs, the combination of an idea pointer and a form record is most easily pictured as an arc, or directed edge, leading to a node labeled with the other data, in this case, a letter and a number.

-At the roughest but quickest level of detail, an idea of a form can be drawn like this.
+At the roughest but quickest level of detail, an idea of a form can be drawn as follows.

 When it is necessary to fill in more detail, the following schematic pattern can be used.